slyder/FSM-assessment/README.md

 - shared files like schema definitions, constants, common services, etc could be moved into shared folder
 - git submodules could be used instead of mono-repository
 - mongo, rabbitmq could be configured to store data into docker volumes or host system
-- in docker-compose add wait-for-rabbitmq.sh script for node-js services to avoid Disconnected from RMQ.
-Trying to reconnect
+- in docker-compose add wait-for-rabbitmq.sh script for node-js services to avoid "Disconnected from RMQ.
+Trying to reconnect" services error

 ## INSTALLATION